muhammadhassan1214/vdab.be/Readme.md

-Hi these are the instruction to run the code
+Hi, these are the instruction to run the code, make sure to install python 3.12(recommended), and make sure to check the box "Add Python 3.12 to PATH" during installation.

 # Instructions to run the code
 1. Clone the repository: